 Let’s take a closer look at the figure below.
 We will use custom infographics (people graph style) to display and manage your hr related decisions!

-We created a speedometer section to display eye-cathing dashboard visualization for the main KPIs using an interactive excel dashboard.
+We created a speedometer section to display eye-catching dashboard visualization for the main KPIs using an interactive excel dashboard.

 Choose your KPI so you will see the value of sub KPIs.
 Our Human Resources KPI Scorecard is free as always!

 The Weight column can be filled with values between 1 and 10 according to the importance of the displayed value.
 As perfect 1 represents the least important value in the company.
 10 is the most important in the given field.

 In the green field we have summed up weights, the “Employee Turnover” summarizing field on the figure is the sum of the columns Cost per Hire, Turnover Cast, Turnover Rate and Time to Fill subcategories.